SEX COACH CAITLIN V

 I know.
 And nothing else impacts it.

-So, this is a question that I have, okay?
 And you tell me if you encounter this issue a lot or not, but you probably do.
 I have a very high sexual appetite.

-Like, it's very difficult to make me tired in bed.
+Like it's very difficult to make me tired in bed.
 I love sex.

 So, of course, and everybody, because I do the podcast, they think I fuck everything that moves, but it's not the case.
 I had very few partners.